 Written service agreements help industry professionals clearly and confidently communicate with clients about:

-Establishing a written service agreement with clients also offers benefits and protections to the industry professional.
-For example, even if a client chooses not to litigate, a written service agreement reduces the chances of dispute and dissatisfaction on the part of the client, because the client has a written record of the roles and responsibilities of all parties to the agreement.
+Establishing a written service agreement with consumers also offers benefits and protections to the industry professional by reducing the chances of a dispute or dissatisfaction on the part of the client, because the client has a written record of the roles and responsibilities of all parties to the agreement.

 Regardless of their sector, RECA believes all industry professionals should use written service agreements when establishing client relationships.
 Many commercial real estate practitioners and real estate appraisers already use written service agreements and RECA will continue to work with these sectors to meet the requirements of the Rules as they relate to written service agreements.

 Yes.
 Effective July 1, 2014, if you are interested in buying residential property and are the client of a real estate professional in Alberta, you will be asked to sign a written service agreement (buyer representation agreement).

 What is the difference between an exclusive and a non-exclusive buyer representation agreement?

 In an exclusive buyer representation agreement, you, as the buyer, agree to only use the services of that brokerage to represent and assist you in purchasing a property.